PaulWieland/homebridge-globalcache-gc100/README.md

 **Config file Notes:**

   1. `success_message` is the data that the GC100 should send back to this plugin if the command is received and understood by the GC100.
+This is how Siri knows to respond "yes it worked" or "no, there was a problem"
   2. There is an issue specifying control characters such as `\x02` or `\x03` (STX or ETX) in the homebridge `config.json` file.
 I had to implement a workaround by base64 encoding the RS232 commands.
 See `base64_encoder.js` and https://github.com/nfarina/homebridge/issues/441
   3. There is a unique port for each RS232 device, but only one port for all IR devices - that's why the port # is specified separately.
   4. Siri responds to the "Name" you specify for each device.

+### Support ###

 **Contact me on slack!**